AAW Women's Championship

 The AAW Women's Championship is a women's professional wrestling championship created and promoted by the American professional wrestling promotion AAW: Professional Wrestling Redefined.
-There have been a total of ten reigns shared between nine defferent champions.
-The current champion is Maggie Lee, who is in her first reign.
+There have been a total of thirteen reigns shared between eleven different champions.
+The current champion is Maggie Lee, who is in her second reign.

 History

-From August 5 to December 2, 2018, AAW held a tournament to crown the inaugural champion between twelve wrestlers: Allysin Kay, Britt Baker, Candice LeRae, Delilah Doom, Ivelisse, Jessicka Havok, Kylie Rae, Leah Vaughan, Rachael Ellering, Samantha Heights, Su Yung and Veda Scott.
-In the tournament finals, Havok defeated Ellering and Ivelisse On December 2, 2018, at AAW Legacy to become the inaugural champion.
+From August 5 to December 2, 2017, AAW held a tournament to crown the inaugural champion between twelve wrestlers: Allysin Kay, Britt Baker, Candice LeRae, Delilah Doom, Ivelisse, Jessicka Havok, Kylie Rae, Leah Vaughan, Rachael Ellering, Samantha Heights, Su Yung and Veda Scott.
+In the tournament finals, Havok defeated Ellering and Ivelisse on December 2, 2017, at AAW Legacy to become the inaugural champion.